bizonix/common/doc/session.md

     This is equivalent to `session_start()`, except that the name can be customized in a single call.
   - This method also forces session IDs to be regenerated every 5 minutes.
   - If the name is not given, `PHPSESSID` is used by default.
+  - You can also specify a directory where session files will be stored.
+    By default, the configuration in php.ini is used.

 ### Session::refresh()